Davidsona69/presprint-quote-system/README.md

 what to ask for.
 Anything still blank at quote time is priced at a documented default and reported back in `warnings`.

+Request models reject non-positive or unreasonably large quantities, page counts, GSM values and colour counts.
+They also reject unsupported enum values instead of allowing the pricing engine to fail with a server error.

 **Excluded items.** Pens, pencils, markers and ID cards are sourced and priced by hand at Presprint. `/extract-specs` refuses them with a reason instead of inventing a price, and the UI routes the client to a staff member.